 Hardware Engineering Employment Outlook

-Hardware engineer job opportunities are expected to be favorable into 2019.
-Computer hardware engineer employment is projected to increase faster than the average for all occupations through 2019, reflecting growth in the computer and office equipment industry, which employs the greatest number of hardware engineers.
+Hardware engineer job opportunities are expected to be favorable well through the next decadei.
+Computer hardware engineer employment is projected to increase faster than the average for all occupations, reflecting growth in the semiconductor industry, which employs the greatest number of hardware engineers.

 See the Lastest Hardware Engineering Jobs: